grimme-lab/qc2-teaching/doc/scf.rst

    2. Pack all symmetric matrices.

-   The eigenvalue solver provided can only work with symmetric packed matrices, therefore you should have a unpacked to packed conversion routine ready for the next exercise.
+   The eigenvalue solver provided can only work with symmetric packed matrices, therefore you should have an unpacked to packed conversion routine ready for the next exercise.

 Symmetric Orthonormalizer